Me-GHOST/Python-CheatSheet/README.md

 #### **Hex value**

-It represents the value of a hex number
+It represents the value of a hex numbers

 ```